Chandrkishor/Chandrkishor/README.md

-## 👋 Introduction

-Hi there, I'm Chandrkishor, an experienced software developer with a proven track record of success.
-I've been coding and developing software for over two years, with expertise in the MERN stack, front-end development, and lead development.

-- 🔭 Currently working on working on React-native application for a e-commerce (moble application) Strong hold on Frontend (webApp with ReactJs)
-- 👯 Looking to collaborate on anything interesting and challenging
+# 👋 Hi there, I'm Chandrakishor Tiwari

+## 💻 Software Development Engineer II | MERN Stack Specialist | Frontend Expert

+Dynamic software developer with 3+ years of IT experience, specializing in frontend and MERN stack development.
+Currently leading frontend projects at a technology firm, with a proven track record of delivering high-quality solutions on time.
+Strong skills in project management and team leadership, committed to continuous learning and seeking to advance my career into Software Development Engineer (SDE) and leadership roles.

+- 🔭 I'm currently working on MERN Stack and React Native for mobile applications
-🌱 **Passion:** I'm always eager to learn and grow as a developer, and I'm confident in delivering high-quality results.
+- 🌱 I'm always eager to learn and grow as a developer
+- 👯 I'm looking to collaborate on interesting and challenging projects
+- 🎓 Pursuing Masters in Computer Applications (MCA) from IGNOU Delhi (Jan 2024 - Jan 2026)
+- ⚡ Fun fact: I was originally an Electrical Engineer!

 ### 🤝 Connect with me:
 <!-- [<img align="left" alt="LinkedIn" width="30px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />](https://www.linkedin.com/in/chandrkishor) -->